tflo/Auto-Quest-Tracker-MkIII/readme.md

   - Ignore (as if AQT was disabled for a specific quest).
   - Track always and everywhere.
   - Never track (disable auto tracking and remove from quest tracker).
-- Exceptions can be assigned via modifier keys while tracking/untracking a quest in the quest log or quest tracker.
+- Exceptions can be assigned via modifier keys while click-tracking/untracking a quest in the QuestMap frame.
-- Exceptions can be assigned via slash commands.
+- Exceptions can be assigned via slash commands to entire quest groups or types, or to all quests under a given header.
 - See the brand new [AQT wiki](https://github.com/tflo/Auto-Quest-Tracker-MkIII/wiki), namely the [Exceptions section](https://github.com/tflo/Auto-Quest-Tracker-MkIII/wiki/Exceptions), for how to do.
 It's too much new stuff to list here.
 - Print Exceptions report with `/aqt x`.
 - Slash commands to clear Exceptions (see Wiki!).